 CY14B101P is a 1-Mbit nvSRAM memory with integrated RTC and SPI interface.
-All the reads and writes to nvSRAM happen to the SRAM which gives nvSRAM the unique capability to handle infinite writes to the memory.
+All the reads and writes to nvSRAM happen to the SRAM, which gives nvSRAM the unique capability to handle infinite writes to the memory.
 The data in SRAM is secured by a STORE sequence that transfers the data in parallel to the nonvolatile QuantumTrap cells.
 A small capacitor (V{CAP}) is used to AutoStore the SRAM data in nonvolatile cells when power goes down providing power-down data security.
 The QuantumTrap nonvolatile elements built in the reliable SONOS technology make nvSRAM the ideal choice for secure data storage.

 In CY14B101P, the 1-Mbit memory array is organized as 128 K words × 8 bits.
-The memory is accessed through a standard SPI interface that enables very high clock speeds up to 40 MHz with zero delay read and write cycles.
+The memory is accessed through a standard SPI interface that enables very high clock speeds up to 40 MHz with zero cycle delay read and write cycles.
 CY14B101P supports SPI modes 0 and 3 (CPOL, CPHA = 0, 0 and 1, 1) and operates as SPI slave.
-The device is enabled using the Chip Select (CS) pin and accessed through serial input (SI), serial output (SO), and serial clock (SCK) pins.
+The device is enabled using the Chip Select (CS) pin and accessed through Serial Input (SI), Serial Output (SO), and Serial Clock (SCK) pins.

-CY14B101P provides the feature for hardware and software write protection through WP pin and WRDI instruction.
-CY14B101P also provides mechanisms for block write protection (one quarter, one-half, or full array) using BP0 and BP1 pins in the Status Register.
+CY14B101P provides the feature for hardware and software write protection through the WP pin and WRDI instruction.
+CY14B101P also provides mechanisms for block write protection (1/4, 1/2, or full array) using BP0 and BP1 pins in the Status Register.
 Further, the HOLD pin is used to suspend any serial communication without resetting the serial sequence.

 CY14B101P uses the standard SPI opcodes for memory access.
-In addition to the general SPI instructions for read and write, CY14B101P provides two special instructions that enable access to two nvSRAM specific functions: STORE and RECALL.
+In addition to the general SPI instructions for read and write, CY14B101P provides four special instructions that enable access to four nvSRAM specific functions: STORE, RECALL, AutoStore Disable (ASDISB), and AutoStore Enable (ASENB).